Who is Generation Z? Anyone born between roughly 1995 and 2010.

 6. In the U.S., 77% of Gen Zers say that brick-and-mortar stores is their preferred way to shop

-According to a report from Accenture, the majority of Generation Z still enjoys visiting stores in-person.
+According to a report from Accenture, the majority of Generation Z still enjoy visiting stores in-person.

 Retailers can’t neglect physical stores or focus too heavily on ecommerce.
 But that also means brands should understand that the shopping experience is now a multi-channel event.